InternityFoundation/TEAM-PRIDE/README.md

 Concerned Departments and Authorities can be-

--Ministry of Environment and Forests
+1. Ministry of Environment and Forests
--Ministry of Health and Family Welfare
+2. Ministry of Health and Family Welfare
--Ministry of Railways
+3. Ministry of Railways
--Shipping, Road Transport and Highways
+4. Shipping, Road Transport and Highways
--Ministry of Water Resources
+5. Ministry of Water Resources

 Team Credentials:

 a) Vinay Bharwani
 b) Dheeraj
 c) Suhanshu